Jared Rhoden: College career

 Rhoden underwent shoulder surgery before his freshman season at Seton Hall.
 As a freshman, he averaged 3.4 points and 2.6 rebounds per game.
 He averaged 9.1 points and 6.4 rebounds per game in his sophomore season as a part-time starter.
 On December 23, 2020, Rhoden posted a season-high 26 points, 12 rebounds and four assists in a 78–67 win against Georgetown.
 As a junior, he averaged 14.9 points, 6.7 rebounds, 1.9 assists and 1.2 steals per game.
 Rhoden was named to the Big East All-Tournament Team after averaging 20.5 points and 10.5 rebounds in two games during the 2021 Big East tournament.
-On November 22, 2021, he scored a career-high 29 points in a 79-76 loss to Ohio State.
+On November 22, 2021, he scored a career-high 29 points in a 79–76 loss to Ohio State.
 Rhoden was named to the First Team All-Big East as a senior.

 Professional career

 College Park Skyhawks (2022)

-On August 3, 2022, Rhoden signed an Exhibit 10 contract with the Portland Trail Blazers.
-He was waived prior to the start of the season.
-On November 4, 2022, Rhoden was named to the opening night roster for the College Park Skyhawks.
+After going undrafted in the 2022 NBA draft, Rhoden signed with the Portland Trail Blazers on August 3, 2022, but was waived prior to the start of the season.
+On November 4, he was named to the opening night roster for the College Park Skyhawks.

-Detroit Pistons (2022–present)
+Detroit Pistons / Motor City Cruise (2022–2024)

 On December 26, 2022, Rhoden signed a two-way contract with the Detroit Pistons, splitting time with their NBA G League affiliate, the Motor City Cruise.

+On July 2, 2023, Rhoden signed another two-way contract with the Pistons, and joined them for the 2023 NBA Summer League.

+On August 19, 2024, Rhoden signed with the Toronto Raptors, but was waived on October 19.

+Charlotte Hornets / Greensboro Swarm (2024)

+On October 21, 2024, Rhoden was claimed off waivers by the Charlotte Hornets, subsequently converting his deal into a two-way contract.
+On November 30, he was waived by the Hornets.

+Raptors 905 (2024–2025)

+On December 8, 2024, Rhoden joined Raptors 905.

+Toronto Raptors (2025)

+On March 4, 2025, the Toronto Raptors signed Rhoden to a two-way contract.
+In his first career start, he led the Raptors to a March 12 win over the Philadelphia 76ers with a career-high 25 points and 12 rebounds, making four three-pointers and collecting four steals.
+In 10 appearances (2 starts) for Toronto during the 2024–25 NBA season, Rhoden averaged 11.4 points, 3.8 rebounds, and 1.4 assists.
+On April 22, it was announced that Rhoden had undergone surgery to repair a torn labrum in his right shoulder.
+On July 1, the Raptors waived Rhoden.
+The Raptors re-signed Rhoden on September 27.
+He was waived again by the team on October 16.

+Paris Basketball (2025–present)

+On November 1, 2025, the Paris Basketball of the LNB Élite announced that they had signed with Rhoden.